Knit, crochet, stitch or craft as many pieces of the scarf as you would like and are able to — in green or blue yarn, fabric and thread.

-Bring your panels to Glasgow during COP26 on the 6th and 7th November, to display our 1.5 miles of scarf on Glasgow Green Drying Polls .
-We would LOVE it if as many people could join us at the event, to show world leaders our commitment to protecting the planet.
-It will be an amazing couple of days!
+Bring your panels to Glasgow during COP26 on Saturday 6th November (from 10am), to display our 1.5 miles of scarf on Glasgow Green Drying Poles.
+Find more details through our event here.
+We would LOVE it if people could join us at the event, to show world leaders our commitment to protecting the planet.
+It will be an amazing day!
 Everyone is very welcome and we encourage as many people to come as possible.

 Up until COP26, get together with others in your local area — either physically in a public place or virtually as regulations allow.
 Post photos on social media and encourage others to take part.
 Tell the local press and radio about what you are doing and why.
 You can download the Stitches For Survival logo here.
 There is also a PDF version of the logo plus website address for printing out.

 Sew together the pieces in sections up to 20 and roll out your local section in a public place and use it for campaigning — outside the offices of oil companies or big banks investing in fossil fuels; at local authority headquarters to push for divestment etc. We hope that the Stitches For Survival scarf will be used for campaigning on a local, national and international level.

 Help grow our community by sharing templates, patterns, ‘how to’ videos and crafting ideas on the Stitches For Survival Facebook group and sharing your story and photos on social media using our hashtags: